Modern Singapore's founding father, Lee Kuan Yew, dies at 91

 He stepped down as prime minister in 1990, handing power to Goh Chok Tong, but remained influential as senior minister in Goh's cabinet and later as "minister mentor" when his eldest son, Lee Hsien Loong, became prime minister in 2004.

-The older Lee advocated free-wheeling market capitalism while keeping tight control over social behaviour, from banning chewing gum to caning graffitists.
+The older Lee advocated free-wheeling market capitalism while keeping tight control over social behavior, from banning chewing gum to caning graffitists.

 Lee wrote a handful of books and voiced strong opinions on everything from eugenics and the "slothful" sport of golf to fengshui and astrology, which he decried as "utter rubbish!"